open-ce/open-ce/README.md

 To install a package from the latest version of Open-CE, use the https://ftp.osuosl.org/pub/open-ce/current/ channel.

-The following command will install the tensorflow package from the more recent version of Open-CE:
+The following command will install the tensorflow package from the most recent version of Open-CE:

 ```bash
 conda install -c https://ftp.osuosl.org/pub/open-ce/current/ tensorflow